davidlatuno/FaceYourself/README.md

   • Must have a polished fronted / UI

-  • Must meet goo quality coding standards (indentation, scoping, naming)
+  • Must meet good quality coding standards (indentation, scoping, naming)

   • Must NOT use alerts, confirms, or prompts (look into models!)